The Project

 In this way a project’s questions or problems become richer and artists can take an instrumental role in igniting the public’s imagination and animating relationships and connections to help shape the community’s relationship to the river, to reflect people’s hopes, desires and histories, and to connect artists and communities in memorable ways.

-Public Art Project Budget
+Memorial Parkway Public Art Project Budget

-The Memorial Parkway Public Art Program is expected to be completed at the end of 2027.
+The Memorial Parkway Public Art Project is expected to be completed at the end of 2027.
 Calgary Arts Development manages and funds the public art component of the Memorial Parkway Program Infrastructure project.
 These projects are separate, but the Calgary Arts Development team will work closely with The City of Calgary’s project team throughout the duration of the public art project.

 The City of Calgary is investing in Sunnyside, Hillhurst and the Memorial Parkway to increase flood resiliency and create spaces that enhance the connection with the river, natural environment and our heritage.
 They are doing this by combining flood mitigation with spaces for commemoration, vibrant and dynamic public spaces, and opportunities for a reimagined Memorial Drive with enhanced mobility options into one program.